 1. Take the ferry to Governors Island

 You can still see historic buildings there, like Castle Williams and Fort Jay, both built in the 18th century, or just enjoy the gorgeous views of Manhattan and the Statue of Liberty.
 You can rent bikes there (or bring your bike on the ferry), bring a picnic or enjoy a meal from the food trucks on the island, or explore the island on foot.
 Noteworthy events include Figment, an annual participatory art festival, photography exhibitions, the skate truck and several art fairs.

 While Governors Island is popular with locals – especially on summer weekends – if you go on a weekday, you’re likely to have the island almost to yourself – one of the best hidden gems in New York City.
 In 2022, European day spa chain QC Spa opened its first spa in the U.S. on Governors Island, which makes the island even more attractive now for those seeking to get away from the hustle and bustle of the city, offering a number of saunas and heated pools with amazing views over the New York harbor and the Manhattan skyline.

 How to get there: Ferries run on weekends from Brooklyn’s Pier 6 and Manhattan’s Battery Maritime Building (about every thirty minutes, see here for the full Governors Island ferry schedule).
-A round trip is $3 for adults, children under 12 ride for free.
+A round trip is $4 for adults, children under 12 ride for free.
 Get to Governors Island for free: Passengers ride free on Saturdays and Sundays before noon!

-2. Get out to Red Hook
+2. Explore Brooklyn’s Red Hook neighborhood

-Red Hook has seen a number of independent stores, restaurants and art galleries arriving over the last few years and rejuvenating the formerly decaying waterfront community.
+Red Hook has seen a number of independent stores, restaurants and art galleries arriving over the last few years and rejuvenating the formerly decaying industrial waterfront community.
 Red Hook’s biggest challenge is its location – way out on a peninsula southwest of Carroll Gardens, bordering on the Hudson River.
-Strangely enough, IKEA is helping them overcome that hurdle, having opened there recently and bringing in an upswing of visitors with their free water taxi available from Manhattan each weekend.
+Strangely enough, IKEA is helping them overcome that hurdle, having opened there in 2008 and bringing in an upswing of visitors with their free water taxi available from Manhattan each weekend.

 The closest subway stops are Carroll Street or Smith-Ninth Street on the F and G train.
 The B61 bus goes all the way to Downtown Brooklyn and stops at the Smith-Ninth Street Subway Station.
 The B57 bus also goes to Downtown Brooklyn.